Indigenous English in Canada

 Indigenous English, also known as First Nations English (FNE), refers to varieties of English used by the Indigenous peoples of Canada.
 These many varieties are a result of the many Indigenous languages present in Canada and reflect the linguistic diversity of the country.

 Some identified trends of FNE dialects are ‘irregular’ pronoun use, differences in verbal inflection, and differences in rhythmic patterning.
 Differences in FNE dialects can be largely attributed to the influence of the structure and traits of different Indigenous languages.

 For example, Plains Cree has fewer phonological contrasts than the English language, has no voicing contrast, and does not contain liquids or several fricatives that are found in English.
 Consequently, a smaller phonetic inventory tends to be present in speakers of Plains Cree English than those who speak with a Standard Canadian English dialect.
-On another hand, the language of Dene Suline has more phonological contrast than English, which may influence the use of linguistic features in Dene Suline English which are not present in standard Canadian English, two features in particular being "creaky voice" and "lateralization of sibilants".
+On another hand, Dene Suline has more phonological contrast than English, which may influence the use of linguistic features in Dene Suline English which are not present in standard Canadian English, two features in particular being creaky voice and lateralization of sibilants.
 While more research is necessary to clarify the connections between FN languages, English, and FNE dialects, there is a clear relationship between the FN languages and the FNE dialects.
 Influences from other languages, mainly French, are also present in shaping pidgin, creole, and FNE dialects in Canada.